Life Expectancy and Recovery: How Getting Help Adds Years to Your Life

 Alcohol-Induced Pancreatitis

-Heavy drinking can also cause pancreatitis, a condition characterized by pancreas inflammation and damaged cells.
+Heavy drinking can also cause pancreatitis, a condition characterized by inflammation and damaged cells.
 There are two main types of pancreatitis — acute and chronic.
 While alcohol is not the only cause of pancreatitis, heavy drinking can cause both chronic and acute pancreatitis.

 When the condition occurs, it can be life-threatening and painful.
 Symptoms often start with pain in the upper abdomen that can spread to the back, leading to: